Ali8600/task-organiser/README.md

-# AICI Challenge – Full Stack Todo App
+# Task Organiser – Full Stack Todo App

 A full-stack Todo application built for the AICI Challenge.
 It features user authentication, task creation, management, and real-time updates, with containerized services using Docker and a modern frontend using React + Vite.